-With a proven track record in business development, economic development and government lobbying, Clark Hill’s role as a steadfast client advocate with the executive and legislative branches of government is unmatched in the industry.
-Clark Hill teams work on a federal, state-wide and local basis to identify and form coalitions of like-minded individuals and businesses.
+With a proven track record in business development, economic development, and government lobbying, Clark Hill’s role as a steadfast client advocate with the executive and legislative branches of government is unmatched in the industry.
+Our teams work on a federal, state-wide, and local basis to identify and form coalitions of like-minded individuals and businesses.

 Our team creates funding strategies, procurement assistance, and budget and appropriations requests.
-We work with clients to secure funding through federal, state and local government for various initiatives.
+We work with clients to secure funding through federal, state, and local governments for various initiatives.
 We recognize that these funding strategies are useful in accomplishing other legislative and policy goals, and we develop plans and monitor their progress to assist in those endeavors.

-Clark Hill’s Economic Development and Tax & Incentive group is made up of experienced attorneys and professionals who work with their clients to successfully navigate the intersection of government and business.
-As the number and complexity of government-sponsored economic development initiatives continues to expand, businesses, nonprofits and even governments themselves are turning to Clark Hill for comprehensive, experienced counsel.
+Our Economic Development and Tax & Incentive group is made up of experienced attorneys and professionals who work with their clients to successfully navigate the intersection of government and business.
+As the number and complexity of government-sponsored economic development initiatives continue to expand, businesses, nonprofits, and even governments themselves are turning to us for comprehensive, experienced counsel.
 We understand how economic development works, and we know how to make it work for our clients.
 On behalf of governments and government-sponsored entities, we develop programs to achieve economic development objectives, as well as access and integrate applicable programs and resources from the federal government or other applicable entities.
 For businesses and nonprofit clients, we help in the identification, analysis, access of and compliance with appropriate economic development and tax & incentive programs from the federal to the local level.
-From Detroit to Lansing to Washington, DC and beyond, Clark Hill’s Economic Development and Tax & Incentive group brings together experienced attorneys, legal professionals and other team members with experience in various legislative, executive, regulatory and other governmental and public policy positions, as well as more than 30 years of firm experience in governmental and public affairs counsel.
+From Detroit to Lansing to Washington, D.C. and beyond, our Economic Development and Tax & Incentive group brings together experienced attorneys, legal professionals, and other team members with experience in various legislative, executive, regulatory, and other governmental and public policy positions, as well as more than 30 years of firm experience in governmental and public affairs counsel.

 Represented companies regarding Export Administration and Munitions matters including Technical Assistance Agreements.